Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

   Find open reading frames in your gene sequence |  http://www.ncbi.nlm.nih.gov/gorf/gorf.html

-## Generating an alignment and phylogenetic tree
+## Generating a sequence alignment and phylogenetic tree
+Placing a novel protein/gene into a phylogenetic tree can reveal insights into its evolutionary origins and possibly its function.
-Please see the following series of screenshots illustrating how to use BLAST to gather homologues of our query sequence, align them and generate a rough phylogenetic tree.
+Please see the following series of screenshots illustrating how to use BLAST to gather homologues of our query sequence, align them and generate a phylogenetic tree.

 Here is the BLASTP search form: